The Death of Diagnosis: Can Research Find a Better Way To Understand Mental Health?

 A third way for psychopathology

-Boness’s research revolves around addiction, an area where our understanding of the connection between neuroanatomy and behavior has leapt forward in recent years.
+Boness’s research revolves around addiction, an area where our understanding of the connection between neuroanatomy and behavior has leaped forward in recent years.
 Boness, however, has remained frustrated by the DSM-5’s definition of conditions like alcohol use disorder, which she sees as imprecise and uninterested in exploring any underlying biology.

 Considering the DSM’s origins, that’s hardly a surprise – they are clinical tools, not research manuals.
 “With the DSM, they really wanted to come up with a method by which these symptoms could be easily assessed across different types of providers in a way that was reliable and observable.
 You can get self-report information from somebody about these consequences or these symptoms.
 We’re taking a step back and saying, whoa, these consequences or these “symptoms” could be determined by other things in someone’s life, not just their alcohol or substance use,” says Boness.